 we often fail to remember is what Paul said before this: crucify the flesh with

-anymore than we walk in Him.
+beyond our practice of walking in Him.
 That is, if we are unconscious of our

 salvation, it is useless.
 The